 A bilateral crossbite diagnosis means that both sides of your mouth are affected, whereas a unilateral crossbite is on one side of your mouth.
 One of the more common diagnoses is a bilateral posterior crossbite with a functional shift.
 The treatment that you receive will probably look the same for these issues, but the mechanics of what your dentist does might be a little different.

 These terms are a little bit easier to understand.
 A single tooth crossbite affects just one tooth.
 It can happen when a bottom tooth sticks forward too much (usually one of the front teeth or a canine) or when an upper tooth is pushed towards the inside of your mouth.

 A segmental crossbite means that a few – but not all – of the teeth don’t line up.
-It will normally affect two or three teeth in a row, making them sit out towards the cheek, or inwards towards the tongue.
+It will normally affect two or three teeth in a row.

 Options for crossbite correction